pupilfirst/wd201-scripts/todo-user-interface/interface-for-new-to-do/README.md

   </div>
 <body>
 ```
-Here, `grid-cols-6` divides the whole screen into six columns, and `col-start-3` defines that our primary container will start from **third** column. `col-span-2` says the browser that the container will be 2 column wide.
-Let's see the output in browser.
+Here, `grid-cols-6` divides the whole screen into six columns, and `col-start-3` defines that our primary container will start from **third** column. `col-span-2` says the browser that the container will be 2 columns wide.
+Let's see the output in the browser.

 > Action: Also show using the inspect element.